AmericanMedicalAssociation/ama-style-guide-2/styleguide/source/_patterns/02-molecules/partner-info.md

 [EWL-4487](https://issues.ama-assn.org/browse/EWL-4487)

 ### Use Case
-Produces a container for Partner logo and information.
+Groups information relating to partners on press releases.
+Associates a logo with contact information, and boilerplate copy about an organization.

 ### Variables
 ~~~